xeolabs/xeometry-guide/transparency.md

 # Transparency

-You can make objects transparent, to reveal other objects behind or inside them.
+You can make objects in your viewer transparent, to reveal other objects behind or inside them.

 ### Example